cdl-geneseo/geneseo-dictionary/G/Gang.md

 # Gang

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Gang

 Created by  Unknown User (nac16) on Dec 11, 2020

 n.
 A grouping of misbehaved individuals, members often are involved in illegal activities.Source: Dictionary of Geneseo English, Fall 2020, ChojnackiAs of 2020, 97.7% of students surveyed know the word.97.7 % of students surveyed know the word.
 Of those surveyed, 93% believed it originated elsewhere.
 (Chojnacki, G-M, 2020)